ulupo/giotto-ph/paper/paper.md

 the program's life span.
 This approach enables better amortization of the cost of the short-lived threads used in [@morozov2020lock], where one thread is created whenever needed and destroyed at the end of its computation task.
-[@tbl:pool] compares the running time of a solution based on our thread pool with the former approach.
+\autoref{tbl:pool} compares the running time of a solution based on our thread pool with the former approach.
 The run-time improvements are highly dataset dependent, but always measurable in the considered scenarios.